Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: What came next?

-for $1 < p < \infty$.
-The discrete and continuous versions are to be regarded as essentially interchangeable twin manifestations of the same phenomenon.
-In the presence of the Pythagorean identities the reverse inequalities follow from the direct ones via polarisation.
+\begin{remark} (i) The discrete and continuous versions are to be regarded as essentially interchangeable twin manifestations of the same phenomenon.

+(ii) In the presence of the Pythagorean identities the reverse inequalities follow from the direct ones via polarisation.

-At this level of generality (and indeed lower levels), relevant quadratic expressions come in many flavours, (such as $\mathcal{Q}_1$ and $\mathcal{Q}_2$ referred to in Section~\ref{sec:secondsection}), but we have suppressed discussion of these variants in the interests of clarity and brevity.
-Imaginative constructions of such quadratic expressions extend the application of the theory to operators whose oscillatory nature lies well outside the scope of classical Calder\'on--Zygmund theory, see for example \cite{BB}.
+(iii) At this level of generality (and indeed lower levels), relevant quadratic expressions come in many flavours, (such as $\mathcal{Q}_1$ and $\mathcal{Q}_2$ mentioned in Section~\ref{sec:secondsection}), but we have suppressed discussion of these variants in the interests of clarity and brevity.

+(iv) Imaginative constructions of such quadratic expressions extend the application of the theory to operators whose oscillatory nature lies well outside the scope of classical Calder\'on--Zygmund theory, see for example \cite{BB}. \end{remark}

 In addition to the standard one-parameter dilations, there are many other families of symmetries of euclidean space.
 One such is the one-parameter {\em non-isotropic} dilations $x \mapsto (t^{a_1} x_1, \dots, t^{a_n} x_n)$ for $t > 0$ and fixed exponents $a_1, \dots, a_n >0$.
-While these can be treated by variants of the Calder\'on--Zygmund theory adapted to such dilations, the case of more general {\em multi-parameter} dilations $x \mapsto (t_1 x_1, \dots , t_n x_n)$ for {\em independent} parameters $t_1, \dots , t_n >0$ is somewhat different; but some results can be relatively easily established essentially via iterating the one-dimensional results.
+While these can be treated by variants of the Calder\'on--Zygmund theory adapted to such dilations, the case of more general {\em multi-parameter} dilations $x \mapsto (t_1 x_1, \dots , t_n x_n)$ for {\em independent} parameters $t_1, \dots , t_n >0$ has a somewhat different character; but some results can be relatively easily established essentially via iterating the one-dimensional results.
 This is the framework within which the original Marcinkiewicz multiplier theorem fits.
-There are also dilational actions which have a hybrid nature between these two cases.
-All these have been systematically studied by Ricci and Stein and their collaborators, see for example \cite{RicciStein}.
+There are also dilational actions which have a hybrid nature, located between these two cases.
+All these have been thoroughly studied by Ricci and Stein and their collaborators, see for example \cite{RicciStein}.

-On the other hand, systematic use of Littlewood--Paley (and vector-valued) theory in the non-isotropic setting (see especially \cite{MR837527}, \cite{Christ} and \cite{RicciStein}) feeds back into classical singular integral theory, and leads to a self-improving structural broadening of its aegis.
+On the other hand, systematic use of Littlewood--Paley (and vector-valued) theory in the non-isotropic setting (see especially \cite{MR837527}, \cite{Christ} and \cite{RicciStein}) feeds back into classical singular integral theory, and, rather remarkably, leads to a self-improving structural broadening of its aegis.
 For example, operators on $L^p(\mathbb{R}^n)$ such as the Hilbert transform along the curve $\Gamma(t) = (t^{a_1}, \dots, t^{a_n})$ given by